 Restoration project all works undertaken to achieve recovery of an ecosystem, from the planning stage, through implementation, to the point of full recovery.
-The term 'project' is not used in this document to refer to a specific limited set of works confined to a contract or funding round.
+The term 'project' is not used in this document to refer to a specific limited set of works confined to a contract or funding round but is used to describe a holistic set of works over time to attain ecosystem recovery.